xucre/xucre-wallet/README.md

 ## How to Build APK - Deploy

-- npx eas build --profile production -p android
+- npx eas build -p android --profile preview

 ## How to Deploy - Prod - Android